20 Jul Soy, Coconuts and Bread – FAQs

-Commercially grown soy is often grown using pesticides which can then, in turn, disrupt our bodies balance and metabolism.
-Soy also contains phytoestrogens (plant oestrogen) which are much milder than environmental oestrogen found in plastics and pesticides, however, are also found in common foods such as garlic, lentils, cabbage, some meat and dairy.
-So depending on your own health, it might be an idea to use sparingly if you feel you are becoming affected.
+Commercially grown soy is grown using pesticides which can then, in turn, disrupt our bodies balance and metabolism.
+Soy contains phytoestrogens (plant oestrogen) which are much milder than environmental oestrogen.
+This oestrogen is found in plastics and pesticides.
+However, they are also found in common foods such as garlic, lentils, cabbage, some meat and dairy.
+So depending on your own health, it might be an idea to use sparingly.
+That’s if you feel you are becoming affected.

 WHAT ABOUT COCONUTS?

 Coconuts are a rich source of electrolytes, which are good for muscle function and hydration.
 They are packed full of fibre which helps you feel fuller for longer and assists in bowel function.
 They are rich in lauric acid which is only found in coconuts and breast milk.
-Lauric acid is a medium chain fatty acid that not only promotes bowel health but also enhances immunity.
-It has great anti-viral and anti-bacterial properties and is a stable oil which means you can cook with it and it won’t oxidise when heated.
+Lauric acid is a medium-chain fatty acid that not only promotes bowel health but also enhances immunity.
+It has great anti-viral and anti-bacterial properties.
+It is a stable oil which means you can cook with it and it won’t oxidise when heated.

 Try and buy 100% coconut milk or cream when you can as this is a great dairy substitute for teas and smoothies.